storj/docs/app/learn/concepts/definitions/page.md

 7.  **Weak Encryption** - a weak encryption algorithm is one that cannot guarantee the confidentiality of sensitive data.
 Antiquated encryption algorithms such as DES (or even 3DES) no longer provide sufficient protection for use with sensitive data.
 Encryption algorithms rely on key size as one of the primary mechanisms to ensure cryptographic strength.
 Cryptographic strength is often measured by the time and computational power needed to generate a valid key.
 Advances in computing power and cryptanalytic techniques have made it possible to obtain small encryption keys in a reasonable amount of time.
 For example, the 56-bit key used in DES posed a significant computational hurdle in the 1970s when the algorithm was first developed, but today DES can be cracked in less than a day using commonly available equipment.

-8.  **Backdoor** - A backdoor refers to any method by which authorized and unauthorized users are able to get around normal security measures and gain high level user access (aka root access) on a computer system, network or software application.&#x20;
+8.  **Backdoor** - A backdoor refers to any method by which authorized and unauthorized users are able to get around normal security measures and gain high level user access (aka root access) on a computer system, network or software application.

 9.  **Open-source** - Open source software is software with source code that anyone can inspect, modify, and enhance.

 10. **Privacy Policy** - A privacy policy is a statement or a legal document that discloses some or all of the ways a party gathers, uses, discloses, and manages a customer or client's data.
 Personal information can be anything that can be used to identify an individual, not limited to the person's name, address, date of birth, marital status, contact information, ID issue, and expiry date, financial records, credit information, medical history, where one travels, and intentions to acquire goods and services.
 It is often a statement that declares a party's policy on how it collects, stores, and releases personal information it collects.
 It informs the user what specific information is collected, and whether it is kept confidential, shared with partners, or sold to other firms or enterprises.
 Privacy policies typically represent a broader, more generalized treatment, as opposed to data use statements, which tend to be more detailed and specific.

-11. **Data Element Definitions** - Object data stored on the network is structured in a way that maps to constructs consistent with traditional object storage generally, with aspects that also include attributes adapted to the distributed storage model.&#x20;
+11. **Data Element Definitions** - Object data stored on the network is structured in a way that maps to constructs consistent with traditional object storage generally, with aspects that also include attributes adapted to the distributed storage model.

     1.  **Project** - A project is the basic unit for aggregating usage, calculating billing, invoicing fees, and collecting payment.
 Currently, user accounts are limited to a handful of Projects by default, but users can request and pay for more.
 Multiple users may be added to a project team.
 Within a Project, usage is tracked at the bucket level and aggregated for invoicing to the project.
 Project names are not client-side encrypted so that they may be rendered in the satellite user interface.